 Renamed Lingnan Daxue in Chinese and Lingnan University in English.
 Chung Wing-kwong and Lee Ying-lam were elected as President and Vice-President.

 Moved to Hong Kong after the fall of Guangzhou during anti-Japanese War and continued operation using the campus of The University of Hong Kong.
 School of Agriculture moved to Nam Tei of Tuen Mun.

 Moved to Dacun village of Northern Guangdong Province.

-Lingnan University integrated with Sun Yat-sen University during the college and department adjustments of higher education in China.
+Lingnan University subsumed into Sun Yat-sen University during the college and department adjustments of higher education in China.

-Lingnan College established at Stubbs Road of Hong Kong.
+Lingnan College re-established at Stubbs Road of Hong Kong.

 Registered as approved post-secondary college.